thackerc/astro-miner/README.md

 Problem description [here](./Astro-miner.pdf).

-Code can be tested on the command line by running.
+Code can be tested on the command line by running:

 > cat input/basic.in | python3 mining_time_calculator.py